M25 SpeedMeet

 One of the three strategic themes of the M25 Strategic Plan is connecting and collaborating through our network.
 Our aim is to provide a regional network whose members offer multiple perspectives that can inform decision making, and facilitate opportunities for networking and joint working on shared issues.
 What better way to do this than to meet?

 We’re keen to meet even more members so if you’d like to feature in the M25 SpeedMeet, please contact m25libadmin@london.ac.uk.
+You can send in your replies to our questions or alternatively video your answers and we’ll show the video here.

 Who are you, where are you based and what do you do?